lyndon025/playtested/src/content/article/2023-08-13-rise-of-kingdoms-with-an-anime-skin--first-impressions---grand-cross-age-of-titans.md

 ---
-title: "Rise of Kingdoms, with an anime skin? | First Impressions - Grand Cross: Age of Titans"
+author: lyndonguitar
+category: Review
-description: "Grand Cross: Age of Titans introduces an intriguing twist to the isekai formula by blending it with city-building MMORTS gameplay.
-The game starts off feeling like a RPG gacha game, with all the isekai, anime, and waifu elements you’d normally see in a RPG game, but in actuality it is a city-builder strategy game extremely similar to Rise of Kingdoms, with the option to venture out in the MMORTS-esque overworld map, explore, mine resources, attack monsters, and team-up or clash against other cities."
+description: 'Grand Cross: Age of Titans introduces an intriguing twist to the isekai formula by blending it with city-building MMORTS gameplay.
+The game starts off feeling like a RPG gacha game, with all the isekai, anime, and waifu elements you’d normally see in a RPG game, but in actuality it is a city-builder strategy game extremely similar to Rise of Kingdoms, with the option to venture out in the MMORTS-esque overworld map, explore, mine resources, attack monsters, and team-up or clash against other cities.'
+featured: false
 pubDate: 2023-08-13
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "grand-cross-:-age-of-titans"]
+tags:
-featured: false
+- taptap
+- grand-cross-:-age-of-titans
-thumb: ""
+thumb: ''
+title: 'Rise of Kingdoms, with an anime skin? | First Impressions - Grand Cross: Age of Titans'
 ---

 Grand Cross: Age of Titans introduces an intriguing twist to the isekai formula by blending it with city-building MMORTS gameplay.
 The game starts off feeling like a RPG gacha game, with all the isekai, anime, and waifu elements you’d normally see in a RPG game, but in actuality it is a city-builder strategy game extremely similar to Rise of Kingdoms, with the option to venture out in the MMORTS-esque overworld map, explore, mine resources, attack monsters, and team-up or clash against other cities.